noahlange/gecs/README.md

 ## Inspiration

 There are a lot of ECS frameworks written for various JS runtimes (particular shout-out goes to [ecsy](https://ecsy.io/), from which this takes quite a bit of inspiration), but the ones I read felt kinda clunky.
-Lots of tedious method chaining, &c.
+Lots of tedious method chaining (`.addComponent(Foo).addComponent(Bar)`), while still requiring substantial programmer attention to the data structures being passed around.

-What about something a little terser, and with TypeScript integration?

-The idea seemed promising, so I sketched out the code I wanted to write and then tried to figure out how to make it work; this is the result.
+So how about something a little terser and more declarative, and with TypeScript integration?
+That idea seemed promising, so I sketched out the code I wanted to write and then tried to figure out how to make it work; this is the result.

 ## Containers & Containees